opensearch-project/documentation-website/_dashboards/visualize/maps.md

 4. Select **Shape**.
 5. Draw the shape over the area on the map that you want to select.
 (Shape?
 Boundary?
 Distance?)

-Map filters have the following properties:
+You can configure the following map filter properties:

-- [**Geometry label?** Allows you to give your filter a unique name.]
+- [**Filter label** Allows you to give your filter a unique name.]
-- [**Spacial relation?** Determines which operator to use during search.
-Works like a Venn diagram, but as a query.]
+- [**Spacial relation** Determines which operator to use during search.
+Works like a Venn diagram, but as a query.
+(Need to go back and check this.)]
-- [Action?]
-Whether the filter is applied to current the current view or another action.
-(When is this available?)]
+- [**Impacted layers** Whether the filter is applied to current the current view or another action.]

 ## Using tooltips to visualize additional data